Technology

 Autonomy levelWhat the agent can doTypical guardrailsGood starting workflowsSuccess metric

-L0: SuggestDraft text, summarize, classifyNo tool access; citations requiredSupport macros, meeting notesAdoption rate, time saved
+L0: SuggestDraft, summarize, classifyNo tools; citations where relevantSupport macros, meeting notesAdoption and time saved

-L4: High autonomyMulti-step plans across systemsSegregation of duties; incident response; kill switchComplex ops runbooks, multi-system onboardingSLO attainment, incident count
+L4: High autonomyPlan and act across multiple systemsSegregation of duties, on-call, kill switch, reconciliationOps runbooks, multi-system onboardingSLO attainment and incident frequency

-The agent stack has matured into recognizable layers.
-At the top: product workflows and UX.
-Under that: orchestration and state (often with Temporal, step functions, or durable queues), then model access (hosted APIs and/or self-hosted open-weight models), then retrieval (vector DB + reranking), then tool adapters (connectors to SaaS and internal APIs), and finally governance (policy, secrets, auditing, and evals).
-The mistake is treating orchestration as a Python script and governance as a checklist.
-Both need to be platform primitives.
+The stack has settled into layers you can actually design: workflow UX; orchestration and durable state (Temporal, AWS Step Functions, queues); model access (hosted APIs and/or self-hosted open-weight models); retrieval (vector DB plus reranking); tool adapters (connectors to SaaS and internal APIs); and governance (policy, secrets, auditing, evals).
+Treat orchestration as a notebook and governance as a checklist and you’ll relearn old lessons the hard way.

-In practice, the teams with the best uptime build agents like they build payments: idempotency keys, retries with exponential backoff, dead-letter queues, and reconciliation jobs that verify the world matches what the agent believes happened.
-This matters because model calls fail, tool endpoints throttle, and downstream systems drift.
-If your agent posts an update to Jira but times out, you must be able to detect whether the update actually occurred before retrying—otherwise you spam systems and create data integrity issues.
+The teams with real uptime build agents the way they build payments: idempotency keys, bounded retries, exponential backoff, dead-letter queues, and reconciliation jobs to confirm the world matches what the system thinks happened.
+Tool endpoints throttle.
+Model calls fail.
+Downstream systems drift.
+If your agent times out after attempting a Jira update, you need a way to verify whether the write occurred before you retry, or you’ll spam systems and corrupt data.

 # Example: agent tool-call guardrails (pseudo-config)